idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 ## Thermal properties

-Thermal properties (density, specific heat, and thermal conductivity) are computed by userobjects inheriting from the `ThermalSolidProperties` base class.
+Thermal properties (density, specific heat, and thermal conductivity) are computed by userobjects inheriting from the [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) base class.
 This class defines functions to compute these three material properties and their derivatives with respect to temperature.

-Then, in the `ThermalSolidProperties` material, the `computeQpProperties` method calculates a number of properties at the quadrature points using the values of `_temperature[_qp]` and the functions provided by the selected userobject.
+Then, in the [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) user object, the `computeQpProperties` method calculates a number of properties at the quadrature points using the values of `_temperature[_qp]` and the functions provided by the selected userobject.
 For flexibility, a custom name may be provided for each of these three properties.